marksutton/EART40003-Programming-for-Geoscientists/functions.md

 Python Functions
 =========================

-Note - this page only lists functions - for methods of objects, see the [methods](methods.md) page.
+Note - this page only lists functions - for methods of objects, see the methods section of the [index page](index.md) page.

 ------------